A Christmas Carol (1984 TV Movie)

 [they dash outside to meet their father.
 Young Ebenezer starts to hug Silas, but the elder man holds out his walking-stick, preventing the boy from doing so]

 Silas Scrooge: There, there, boy.
 Let's have a look at you.
 Well, they haven't been overfeeding you.
-That's evident.
+That's certain.

 Young Scrooge: I've grown, Fan tells me.